Table of Contents

 A glute ham developer, or GHD, is not one of the first few things you would get for a home gym.
 You would generally want a bar and plates, some kind of rack, and depending on what kind of workouts you do, maybe a piece of cardio equipment, a bench, kettlebells, and other things that you can get a lot of exercises out of like a cable crossover or functional trainer.

 Once you’ve got a few things, a GHD starts looking pretty good as an accessory unit for your hamstrings, lower back, and abs.
-You can do glute ham raises, traditional back extensions, sit ups, and some slight variations like twist sit ups, and even a few barbell exercises.
+You can do glute ham raises, traditional back extensions, sit ups, some slight variations like twist sit ups, and even a few barbell exercises.

 How I’m Comparing Them